li-clutter-org/circleciloadimpact/README.md

 We get the value by calling the same API as before but for the VU Load Time result, parse the json and get the max value by some jq magic.

 If the value exceeds 1 second we exit the build step and fail it by setting the exit code to 4.
-This tells CircleCi it failed and we also write a message on stdout.
+This tells CircleCI it failed and we also write a message on stdout.

-3d Show the results
+3d.
+Show the results
 ===================

 ```bash